YKI Test

 During the test day

-• Especially in listening & speaking you will have limited time to answer, so you have start answering pretty fast.
+• Especially in listening & speaking you will have limited time to answer, so you have to start answering pretty fast.

 • Take notes during listening!